andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 To join a node (minion) to a cluster run command on a node which you want to be part of your cluster.
-Command which is dispayed as result of
+Command which is dispayed as result of above executed kubeadm init command

     $ sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=10.0.1.1